brushplain/Public_test_SemAnkTic/README.md

+# Who is the intended audience?
+- Medical students using the Anking deck
+- Radiology residents using the Ankore deck
+- Anesthesia residents using the Ankisthesia deck

 # What does this program does do?

 - Help find relavent anki cards to study

 # How does it search?